sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-multi-user/cp-mobile-dev-kit-multi-user.md

 [OPTION END]

-You have learnt how to enable an Mobile Development Kit Client to support multi-user login capability.
+You have learned how to enable an Mobile Development Kit Client to support multi-user login capability.
 This means a Mobile Development Kit Client app on a device can now securely be shared across multiple users.
 Features such as adding a new user, switching between user sessions, searching for a particular user are supported by the client.
 Find more information about Multi User in MDK in [help documentation](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/features/onboarding/mdk/multi-user.html).

 ---